tribet84/terraform-workshop/README.md

 Run `terraform plan` again and you will see that a change is planned.

-Run `terraform apply` and it will modify the subscription without deletion.
+Run `terraform apply` and it will modify the subscription without deleting the current resource.

 ## Destructive changes
 Change the subscription name to your surname or something different in the dev main.tf

 Run `terraform plan` again and you will see that a change is planned.
-But this time one resource will be destroyed and one created because this changes forces a new resource.
+But this time one resource will be destroyed and one created because this particular change forces a new resource.

 Run `terraform apply` and it will recreate the subscription.

-## Bonus - Deleting a resource
+## Deleting a resource
-Te remove a resource simply delete it from the configuration.
+Te remove a resource simply delete it from the configuration. _For this worksop only delete what you have created_

 Run `terraform plan` again and you will see that there is one resource to destroy.

 Run `terraform apply` and it will delete the subscription.

 # Running this outside of Asos Order Intake workshop
-To do this workshop outside of the Asos Order Intake workshop you will be required to create the resource group and namespace from scratch
+To run this tutorial outside of the Asos Order Intake workshop you will be required to create the resource group and namespace from scratch

 To do this:
 - Delete the terraform.tfstate file